Scalar vacuum densities on Beltrami pseudosphere: Introduction

 Rotationally symmetric (2+1)-dimensional spacetimes give a manageable setting to explore how mass, rotation, and curvature interact in general relativity \cite{Saha24,Saha25a,Iori15}.
 The general (2+1)-dimensional rotationally symmetric spacetime can be described in coordinates $(t,w,\phi)$ by the line element $ds^{2}=dt^{2}-dw^{2}-p^{2}(w)d\phi^{2}$, where $p(w)$ is some function of radial coordinate $w$.
 The simplest special case of this geometry corresponds to a cylinder with a constant radius (in this case $p(w)$ is equal to the cylinder radius).
 If the function $p(w)$ is linear, $p(w)=\alpha w$, then one has either a plane ($\alpha=1$) or a cone with an opening angle $2\pi\alpha$ ($\alpha<1$).
 The fermionic condensate and currents for a 2D fermionic field localized on a conical spacetime with two parallel circular boundaries are discussed in \cite{Saha21,Bell20} (see also \cite{Saha25} for finite temperature fermionic currents in case of one boundary).
+The gravitational response of non-interacting 2D fermions in an external magnetic field is evaluated in \cite{Aban14}, where the contributions of conic singularity in the expectation values of the charge density and the energy--momentum tensor are discussed.
 The constant positive curvature space is another example of the general geometry corresponding to a sphere of radius $a$.
 In the latter case one has $p(w)=L\sin(w/a)$, with $L$ being a constant having the dimension of length.
 The corresponding condensed matter realizations include fullerenes and topological insulators with spherical surfaces.
 The VEVs of the field squared and of the energy-momentum tensor for a complex scalar field on the background of de Sitter spacetime and Milne universe in the presence of a spherical surface are studied in \cite{Saha21a,Saha22,Saha20}.
 As another special case the constant negative curvature spaces can be mentioned.
 In this case three different subcases can be realized: the elliptic pseudosphere ($p(w)=L\sinh(w/a)$), the hyperbolic pseudosphere ($p(w)=L\cosh(w/a)$) and the Beltrami pseudosphere ($p(w)=Le^{w/a}$).
 The solution of Einstein-Maxwel equations with negative cosmological constant in (2+1)-dimensions corresponds to the lower-dimensional analog of a black hole, known as BTZ black hole.
 The latter is described by a rotationally symmetric spacetime with constant negative curvature.
 The corresponding black hole entropy and temperature for the cases of vanishing and nonzero charges are evaluated in \cite{Bana92} (see also \cite{Brow86,Carl95,Carl98,Stro98}).
 It is shown that for negative values of the mass there is a naked conical singularity.
 However, it disappears in the special case of vanishing angular momentum, provided that the mass is precisely $-1$.
 In this bound state the line element coincides with that of the (2+1)-dimensional AdS spacetime.
 The investigation of BTZ black hole provides insight especially in quantum properties of black holes.
 The renormalized energy-momentum tensor for strongly coupled quantum conformal fields in the rotating BTZ black hole is presented in \cite{Empa20}.
 In the present paper we consider the (2+1)-dimensional Beltrami pseudosphere as a background geometry, and we are interested in the effects induced by the spatial topology and curvature on the vacuum characteristics of a massive complex scalar field.
+The focus of the present paper is the determination of VEVs of the field squared and the energy--momentum tensor, whereas the vacuum current density is evaluated in \cite{Saha24}.